 Image or any visual help in engaging visitors with your blog post.
 You can convey your message in a better way through the graphical format.

 Some simple SEO practices in image optimization can boost your search ranking.
 I’m going to list a few of them.

-Use only relevant and high-quality images but with appropriate size and resolution required in your blog post.
+Use only relevant and high-quality images with the appropriate size and resolution required in your blog post.
 You can use image compression before uploading the images to your website.

-Add title and alt-text to every image you upload.
-The alt-text should be clear, concise, but descriptive.
-The search engines can’t read your images so that adding alternative text is important during image optimization.
-It also helps users to identify which the image is when it does not load due to slow loading speed or browser incompatibility.
+Add a title and alt-text to every image you upload.
+The alt-text should be clear and concise, but descriptive.
+Search engines can’t read your images so adding alternative text is important during image optimization.
+It also helps users to identify which image is when it does not load due to slow loading speed or browser incompatibility.

-You can also add caption and image description if you have enough time for it.
+You can also add a caption and image description if you have enough time for it.

 Making your images shareable can add more traffic boost and social signals.